AlexGulliver/image-sorter/README.md

 # Python Image Sorter
 This is a python image sorting script.
-The script creates a tosort/ folder (if it does not already exist) in the working directory.
-You can currently place .jpeg image files in this folder and they will be sorted into /YEAR/MONTH/ folders based on their metadata.
-There is currently not support for other image file types - planned to add later.
+It uses a TKinter GUI.

+## Usage
+Direct the script to desired folder path that contains images you wish to sort.
+The images will be sorted in place into a YEAR / MONTH folder format.
+Currently the script only supports .jpeg / .jpg.

 ## TODO
-- Testing, check with multiple image formats
-- Add support for .MOV files
+- Add support for other image formats.